-- Downgrades to 2026 estimates via sizeable disappointment on monetisation or accelerated depreciation.
-Should the monetisation debate remain two-way though, investors may give these stocks the benefit of the doubt. - Hyperscaler funding fears: With CAPEX rising to near 70% of Operating Cash Flow, these companies are becoming more dependent on debt.
-Most hyperscalers have low leverage ratios though, so may not face funding issues. - Open AI funding fears: Open-AI is high cash burner, and may IPO - disappointments could swell funding concerns.
-Private credit has been an important funding source for software CAPEX - while private credit dry powder is forecast to increase, this bears monitoring. - Electricity Constraints: The IEA projects 530TWh of additional electricity demand driven by datacenters by 2030 - this bottleneck is a risk to margins. - From Enablers to Monetisers: The market could shift focus away from the enablers to potential monetisers.
-The catalyst for a more sustained change in market leadership might be when Hyperscalers stop increasing CAPEX projections.
+- Downgrades to 2026 estimates via sizeable disappointment on monetisation or accelerated depreciation (a risk that didn't materialise in 2025).
+Barring this, however, if the monetisation debate remains two-way, in a Running It Hot macro environment, we think investors will likely give these stocks the benefit of the doubt. - Hyperscaler funding fears: With CAPEX rising to near 70% of Operating Cash Flow, these companies are becoming more dependent on debt markets.
+As things stand right now, spreads are tight and issuance is being absorbed.
+With most of the hyperscalers still having low leverage ratios (ex-Oracle), we suspect that they shouldn't face any funding issues. - Open AI funding fears: A bigger risk we think is how OpenAI funds its capex, given it's a cash burning machine, and if there is a potential IPO.
+Disappointments here might be the bigger risk.
+Private credit markets have been an important source of funding for software CAPEX.
+Software is currently 12% of Private Credit CLOs, 9% of BSL CLOs and 22% of BDC Loans.
+As things stand, private credit dry powder is forecast to increase, which should help with funding, although this is a risk to monitor. - Electricity Constraints: Another risk is around inputs needed for datacenters, especially electricity constraints.
+The IEA projects 530 TWh of additional electricity demand driven by datacenters by 2030 (IEA energy and AI report, April 2025).
+This bottleneck is a key risk to margins.
+In response we note that Solar and Nuclear stocks are outperforming in the US. - From Enablers to Monetisers: While impossible to predict, at some point, like with the TMT bubble when the Fibrescalers got left behind, the market might shift focus away from the enablers to potential monetisers.
+We saw a mini version of this trade post DeepSeek early this year.
+The catalyst for a more sustained change in market leadership might be when the Hyperscalers finally stop increasing CAPEX projections, although we don't see this as a risk in H1 2026.